JetBrains/Qodana/topics/docker-techs.md

 ## Plugins management

-The Qodana image contains all bundled Idea Ultimate plugins + bundled PhpStorm plugins.
+The Qodana image contains selected Idea Ultimate plugins + PHP plugin.

-Paid plugins are yet unsupported, each vendor must clarify licensing terms for CI usage and collaborate with us to make it work
+Paid plugins are not yet supported.
+Each vendor must clarify licensing terms for CI usage and collaborate with us to make it work.

 You can add any free IntellJ platform plugins or your custom plugin using the following command: